w314/notes/javaNotes/springNotes/spring.md

 - provides loose coupling, more flexible
 - easier to test

-> `Dependency Injetion` is a technique where an external framwork is responsible for creating, assempling and wiring the dependencies.
+> `Dependency Injection` is a technique where an external framework is responsible for creating, assembling and wiring the dependencies.

 > `Inversion of Control` means the control over creating, wiring and assembling an object no longer resides with the dependent classes themselves but with a `Dependency Injection Framework` also called `IoC Containers`

-Spring framework is one of the Dependency Injection Framworks avaialble.
+Spring framework is one of the Dependency Injection Frameworks avaialble.

 ## Advantages of the Spring Framework